Diane Ruggiero

-Diane Ruggiero-Wright /ˈruːʒɪəroʊ/ is an American television writer and producer.
+Diane Ruggiero-Wright (/ˈruːʒɪəroʊ/ ROO-zheer-oh; born December 3, 1970) is an American television writer and producer.
 Her credits include That's Life, Veronica Mars, Free Agents, Dirty Sexy Money, Big Shots, the Mythological X remake The Ex List and iZombie, which she co-created with Rob Thomas.
 With Thomas, she also co-wrote the script for the Veronica Mars film.

 Ruggiero is a native of Old Bridge Township, New Jersey.
 While she was living in North Arlington, New Jersey, Ruggiero's writing talent was discovered by Mark St. Germain while she worked as a waitress at the Park and Orchard restaurant in East Rutherford, New Jersey.
 She is close friends with Jed Seidel and Rob Thomas.